CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration-consolidated-billing.md

 ### Important Information

+When a customer migrates an existing AWS account to CenturyLink, the customer will receive 2 bills for the first month.

+The customer will still receive a bill from AWS for the month that the customer was migrated.
+AWS will send a bill that cover the usage from the beginning of the month to the time that the account was transferred to CenturyLink.
+CenturyLink will send a bill from the time the account was transferred till the end of the month.

 For tax purposes, CenturyLink defines most services either as IaaS or SaaS.

 The patterns of estimates and billing are currently as follows: